 You may have heard that experts recommend adults get 150 minutes of moderate activity or 75 minutes of vigorous activity each week.
 Swimming is an excellent way to work your entire body and cardiovascular system.
 An hour of swimming burns almost as many calories as running, without all the impact on your bones and joints.

-Swimming is the fourth most popular activity in the United States.
+Swimming is the popular activity in the United States.
 But why, exactly?
 There are a host of benefits you may gain from swimming laps regularly.
 Read on to learn about the benefits of swimming and how to incorporate swimming into your routine.

 1. Works your whole body